 

 The choice between using a  vs. a symmetric cipher for committing to a datum is, to an extent, arbitrary.
-However, a few outstanding features are aﬀorded to  commitment in general.
-Firstly, the key size is not bounded.
+However, MAC has a few advantages.
+First, the key size is not bounded.
 If it exceeds the block size of the underlying hashing algorithm, it is hashed and the result is used as the key.
-Secondly, the block size can be relatively easily changed by swapping out the underlying hashing algorithm.
+Second, the block size can be relatively easily changed by swapping out the underlying hashing algorithm.
 As an example of the ﬂexibility this allows us to have, note that , oﬀers more choices in block size than  (the former coming in ﬂavors of , , , and  bit block sizes, while the latter comes with the choice of a  or  bit block size).

 The use of signatures in the system is much more obvious.
 Without digital signatures, it would be trivial for an attacker to masquerade as another member of the Estate.

 The two-Phase system is intentionally very similar to a blinding protocol, the only diﬀer- ences being that it is authenticated, it uses a  instead of an , and the actual plaintext data is submitted in the second step.
-The logic is that all members of an Estate will have access to each other’s signatures after Phase #1 .
-At this point, everyone’s bids are immutable, because if they are mutated later in Phase #2 , they will not match up with the signature given previously.
+The logic is that all members of an Estate will have access to each other’s signatures [signed bids?] after Phase #1 .
+At this point, everyone’s bids are immutable, because if they are mutated later in Phase #2 , they will not match up with the signature [signed bids] given previously.
 In this way, every user may now submit their bid without the possibility that another user will see it and intentionally out-bid him.

 The reason all users must wait for a non-responsive user to comply is that it is inherently impossible to determine the cause of the error (whether it be a lack of response or submission of invalid data).
 From the perspective of any other user, it may well be the Server itself that is ignoring or modifying data.